Skip to main content

 Summary

 • Dr. Indelicato is a tenured Professor and Associate Vice Chair of the University of Florida Department of Radiation Oncology.
 He currently holds the William and Joan Mendenhall Endowed Professorship of Pediatric Radiotherapy and directs the University of Florida pediatric radiotherapy program.
-He specializes in caring for children with brain tumors and sarcomas.
+He was named a Fellow of the British Royal College of Radiology in 2023 and a Fellow of the American Society of Radiation Oncology in 2024.

-Dr. Indelicato plays an active role in University of Florida resident education and directs the pediatric proton therapy fellowship program.
-In 2010 and 2011 he received the University of Florida College of Medicine Exemplary Teacher Award and in 2011 he was recognized with the University of Florida College of Medicine International Educator Award for Junior Faculty.
-He is the current North American Education Chair for the Pediatric Radiation Oncology Society.
+Dr. Indelicato directs the pediatric proton therapy fellowship program and plays an active role in resident education, including physician trainees from the University of Florida, Mayo Clinic, Moffitt Cancer Center, and Nemours Children’s Specialty Clinic.
+He has received the University of Florida College of Medicine Exemplary Teacher Award and the University of Florida College of Medicine International Educator Award.
+Dr. Indelicato is the current Education Chair for the Pediatric Radiation Oncology Society.
 He is a pediatric cancer examiner for the American Board of Radiology and serves on the National Cancer Institute Pediatric Central IRB.

 Education & Training